monkphin/nlaw/README.md

     ```
 6. I am now able to work on the project on my local machine.

 I used the ability to clone locally to allow me to work on several devices over the course of the creation of the website and its readme file.
 Its worth noting that at one point I was editing the site on a computer provided by my employer as part of our allocated "10% Time" where we're allowed to focus on studying and personal development.
-Sadly I did not realise that I was not signed into my personal Guthub account, so contributions made from this device show as ciming from my work account 'movonkphin', though my name is displayed next to both this user and my personal account.
+Sadly I did not realise that I was not signed into my personal Guthub account, so contributions made from this device show as being made by my work account 'movonkphin', though my name is displayed next to both this user and my personal account.

 All information from this point on will be instructions for performing these operations through the CLI unless otherwise stated.